 Taking Tech videos requires data licenses, smartphones or tablets, internet connection improvements, and solutions to enable sending the video to customers.
 The costs add up, so we hear rationale like this: “My staff is not comfortable talking to customers through videos… we are going to save money and not do it.”

 The convenience these tech videos can bring to consumers is a reliable easy to understand recommendation channel.
 The trust perception they deliver is proven to increase acceptance rates.
 So the video costs each month can be paid for by just one marginal RO that a video solution transforms into a highly profitable job.

-In this case, the dealership is saving themselves – out of business – by limiting their ability to provide true convenience.
-They are missing out on the repeat business from customers who like this feature, and they are missing out on the additional RO revenue they generate that far outweighs the costs.
+In this case, the dealership is saving itself – out of business – by limiting its ability to provide true convenience.
+They are missing out on repeat business from customers who like this feature, and they are missing out on the additional RO revenue they generate that far outweighs the costs.
 But this is just one example of cutting a convenience to save money.
 Rest assured, this is not just about video.